 - Corn oil that is hot-pressed from the seeds; unless it is certified Organic, it is likely GMO and has been sprayed with Roundup (glyphosate).
 Hot-pressing means that the seeds are pressed with extreme pressure which heats the oil causing harm to the fat molecules so that they are inflammatory.

-- Canola oil is problematic for the same reasons as corn oil, but even Organic canola oil has toxicity issues do to a toxin naturally present in the seeds.
+- Canola oil is problematic for the same reasons as corn oil, but even Organic canola oil has toxicity issues due to a toxin naturally present in the seeds.

 - Salad dressings – commercial ones – are problematic because they likely contain the problematic corn, soy or canola oil.
 They may also contain other questionable ingredients.
 But homemade salad dressings made with the good fats (real fats in the infographic) and other healthful ingredients can be very healthful.